 - Alternating: Students alternate between attending classes on campus full-time for a semester and working full-time on an internship assignment for a semester

 - One Semester: Students work on an internship assignment for one semester only

 - Consecutive: Students work 2 or 3 semesters in a row

 How do I find an internship?

-Some students find internship experience on their own and want to earn credit.
+Some students find internship experiences on their own and want to earn credit as well.
 Other areas to search include:

 - Career Fairs